evomimic/map-narratives/docs/drafts/vital-capital-flows.md

 How do we track fulfillment and impact of capital flows without coercion or surveillance?

 ### 5. **Collective Flow Governance**
-What scaffolds and protocols allow Collective Cells to:
+What scaffolds and protocols allow Agent Spaces to:
 - Define policies for commons contributions
 - Steward pooled capital responsibly
 - Encourage reciprocal, regenerative flows?